google/cadvisor/README.md

 cAdvisor also exposes container stats as [Prometheus](http://prometheus.io) metrics.
 See the [documentation](docs/prometheus.md) for more information.

+cAdvisor also supports exporting stats to [ElasticSearch](https://www.elastic.co/).
+See the [documentation](docs/elasticsearch.md) for more information.

 [Heapster](https://github.com/kubernetes/heapster) enables cluster wide monitoring of containers using cAdvisor.

 ## Web UI